DamianMuchlinski/MailContainerTest/README.md

 - mark some models props with null! to mark which reference nullable types are nullable or not
 - MailTransferService
  - service should operate based on abstrations, DI should be smart enough to inject implementation based on configuration, SOLID - dep. inject prinicple
- - removed validation part from service ( in that place it is assumed models were validated before), we follow SOLID - single resposiblity, validator could be invoked diffrent way (like middleware in api), thus I removed it from service, added dedicated class which is based on fluentvalidation added another one which could handle it in custom way
+ - removed request validation part from service ( in that place it is assumed models were validated before), we follow SOLID - single resposiblity, validator could be invoked diffrent way (like middleware in api), thus I removed it from service, added dedicated class which is based on fluentvalidation added another one which could handle it in custom way